aspose-total/Aspose.Total-Products/total/en/net/conversion/ott-to-xlam/_index.md

 {{< blocks/products/pf/feature-page-header h1="C# API to Convert OTT to XLAM or Online App" h2="Export OTT to XLAM via C# without using Microsoft<sup>&reg;</sup> Word or Microsoft<sup>&reg;</sup> Excel" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-By using [Aspose.Total for .NET](https://products.aspose.com/total/net/) you can include OTT to XLAM conversion feature within any .NET, C#, ASP.NET and VB.NET application in two simple steps.
-Firstly, by using [Aspose.Words for .NET](https://products.aspose.com/words/net/), you can export OTT to HTML.
-After that, by using [Aspose.Cells for .NET](https://products.aspose.com/cells/net/) Spreadsheet Programming API, you can convert HTML to XLAM.
+Aspose.Total for .NET is a comprehensive suite of .NET components that enables developers to easily incorporate OTT to XLAM conversion feature into their .NET, C#, ASP.NET and VB.NET applications.
+This powerful suite of components provides developers with the ability to quickly and easily convert OTT to XLAM without having to write any complex code.

+The process of converting OTT to XLAM using Aspose.Total for .NET is simple and straightforward.
+It involves two steps.
+Firstly, developers can use Aspose.Words for .NET to export OTT to HTML.
+This powerful component provides developers with the ability to easily convert OTT to HTML with just a few lines of code.
+After that, developers can use Aspose.Cells for .NET Spreadsheet Programming API to convert HTML to XLAM.
+This powerful API provides developers with the ability to quickly and easily convert HTML to XLAM with just a few lines of code.

+Aspose.Total for .NET is a great choice for developers who need to quickly and easily incorporate OTT to XLAM conversion feature into their .NET, C#, ASP.NET and VB.NET applications.
+This powerful suite of components provides developers with the ability to quickly and easily convert OTT to XLAM without having to write any complex code.
+Furthermore, Aspose.Total for .NET is easy to use and provides developers with the ability to quickly and easily incorporate OTT to XLAM conversion feature into their applications.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}